-Dr. Potrebko chimes in, Gamma Knife delivers an extremely high dose of radiation in a short amount of time, and, at Florida Hospital, patients can rest assured that someone is diligently ensuring that their treatment is as safe and effective as possible.
+Dr. Potrebko chimes in, Gamma Knife delivers an extremely high dose of radiation in a short amount of time, and, at AdventHealth, patients can rest assured that someone is diligently ensuring that their treatment is as safe and effective as possible.

 Precision aside, Dr. Field describes additional benefits to patients who qualify for Gamma Knife treatment.

 First, compared to other types of treatment, some brain tumors can be successfully approached with a single Gamma Knife treatment.
 Once more, it can be completed outpatient, meaning the patient can return home the same day.
 This is because Gamma Knife does not require anesthesia or more invasive incisions.

 For patients with high risks for undergoing anesthesia due to other health conditions or for those that have a tumor located in an inoperable region of the brain, Gamma Knife can be a viable option, says Dr. Field.